 Accordingly, the potential for better use of under-utilised and vacant sites and buildings within the existing built-up footprint of Virginia to drive the delivery of quality housing, services and employment opportunities, in tandem with supporting social infrastructure is promoted.
-The redevelopment of sites presents an opportunity to contribute to Virginia's rejuvenation and revitalisation and an overall improvement of the public realm and visual amenity.
+The redevelopment of sites presents an opportunity to contribute to Virginia's rejuvenation and revitalisation and in contributing to the overall improvement of the public realm and visual amenity.